Anandadevnath/Shirayuki-Scrapper-API-V2/README.md

 # Shirayuki Scrapper API V2

 This is an extended version of the Aniwatch scraper.
-It adds support for fetching streaming URLs from /api/v2/hianime/episode/servers?animeEpisodeId=one-punch-man-season-3-19932&ep=155745 and has been fully converted to JavaScript.
+It supports streaming URLs from /api/v2/hianime/episode/servers?animeEpisodeId=one-punch-man-season-3-19932&ep=155745 and has been fully converted to JavaScript.